-Marilyn Biggica is not only a chef and associate professor of food and nutrition at San Diego Continuing Education, she’s also a supporter of the Above and Beyond Campaign, which supports the building of a next-generation hospital at Sharp Chula Vista.
-The project is the South Bay’s first new hospital in more than 40 years and the single biggest health care project in the region.
+Marilyn Biggica is not only a chef and associate professor of food and nutrition at San Diego Continuing Education, she's also a supporter of the Above and Beyond Campaign, which supports the building of a next-generation hospital at Sharp Chula Vista Medical Center.
+The project is the South Bay's first new hospital in more than 40 years and the single biggest health care project in the region.

-In honor of her contributions to the Sharp HealthCare Foundation at Sharp Chula Vista, the seventh floor rooftop cafe in the new hospital tower — with panoramic views — will be named in her honor when it opens in 2019.
+In honor of her contributions to the Sharp HealthCare Foundation at Sharp Chula Vista, the seventh floor rooftop café in the new hospital — with panoramic views — will be named in her honor when it opens in fall 2019.

 She recently shared her approach to food and health, and the reasons why she supports Sharp Chula Vista.